Huge Sweet Potato Harvest

 This was my first time growing sweet potatoes.
-I was absolutely blow away by the results.
+I was absolutely blown away by the results.
 Check out the video of my huge sweet potato harvest below and share my excitement.

 Huge Sweet Potato Harvest: Video